 Government to introduce targets to cut sewage dumping in rivers

-The announcement of new legislation on sewage discharges comes as Labour prepares to force a vote in Parliament on its own plans.
+The announcement of new legislation on sewage discharges comes as Labour tried to force a vote in Parliament on its own plans.

 Water companies will face legally binding targets to cut sewage discharges into the UK’s rivers, the Government has announced.